Regarding the 1984 245 Turbo Build

 |Oil return from turbo||110 deg.
 C (230 F)||130 C (266 F)||155 C (311 F)||180 C (356 F)|

-NOTE: In the original volvo papers that come with an intercooler kit, Volvo states that the intercooler is limited to reducing the temperature after the intercooler to 25 deg.
+NOTE: In the original volvo papers that come with a Volvo intercooler kit, Volvo states that the intercooler is limited to reducing the temperature after the intercooler to 25 deg.
 C (77 F) above the surrounding temperature.

 EFFICIENCY: Stock vs.